franciscop/server/docs/documentation/options/README.md

 Define the context in which the server is running.
 The most common and accepted cases are `'development'`, `'test'` and `'production'`.
 Some functionality might vary depending on the environment, such as live/hot reloading, cache, etc.

-> Note!
-The environment variable is called **NODE_ENV** while the option as a parameter is **env**.
+> Note: The environment variable is called **NODE_ENV** while the option as a parameter is **env**.

-This variable does not really make sense as a parameter to the main function, so we'll normally use this within our `.env` file.
+This variable does not make sense as a parameter to the main function, so we'll normally use this within our `.env` file.
 See it here with the *default `development`*:

 ```
 NODE_ENV=development